michaniets/french-childes/README.md

 # Processing French CHILDES data

-`childes.py` converts CHILDES CHAT files in a pipeline **CHAT -\> Tagger -\> Parser -\> CSV/CoNLL-U**.
+1. `childes.py` converts CHILDES CHAT files in a pipeline **CHAT -\> Tagger -\> Parser -\> CSV/CoNLL-U**.

-`dql.py` performs multiple Grew queries on CoNLL-U files and allows the resulting codings (attribute-value pairs) to be merged into the CSV file.
+2. `dql.py` performs multiple Grew queries on CoNLL-U files and allows the resulting codings (attribute-value pairs) to be merged into the CSV file.

 A wrapper `childes-pipeline.sh` contains an adaptable workflow for processing CHAT files with these scripts.

 The scripts were developed for French input, but `childes.py` is sensitive to the language CODE in CHAT files.
 French, Italian and English CHILDES files were processed successfully.
 For other languges, please adapt:

-- tokenisation rules in tokenise()
-- the options --pos_utterance and --pos_output when calling the script
+- `childes.py`: tokenisation rules in tokenise() and the options --pos_utterance and --pos_output
+- `dql.py`: the Grew query for syntactic coding

+For some languages, the folder _other-languages_  contains a usable wrapper script and coding query file.

 ## childes.py